With the full state pension currently just £203.85 per week, setting up a pension is one of the best things you can do to secure your future.

 Limited company contribution limits

-The salary threshold doesn’t apply apply to contributions you make through your limited company.
-But the £40,000 per tax year limit applies.
+The salary threshold doesn’t apply to the contributions you make through your limited company.
+But the £60,000 per tax year limit applies.

 That said, you can carry over any leftover allowance from the previous three years, as long as your company:

 - Was registered in a UK-based pension during those three years